'Narcos: Mexico' Season 2: True Stories & Twists Explained

 But neither Narcos series — the original, set in Colombia, nor Mexico — is a documentary.
 The true stories that inspired the series are just that: inspiration.
 So, to help separate the fact from the fiction and help us understand why we spend so much time with a doomed plaza boss (R.I.P.
 Pablo Acosta), we asked Newman to break season 2 down.

 Refinery29: In season 1 we saw the rise of Felix, and it’s becoming clear that he’s not the only player in this cartel game.
-How would you characterize season 2?
+How would you characterise season 2?

 Advertisement